Center for Practical Theology Co-Directors

 Eunil David Cho

-Dr. Eunil David Cho is an Assistant Professor of Spiritual Care and Counseling at the Boston University School of Theology (STH).
-He is a practical theologian whose research in pastoral theology and spiritual care, especially among immigrant and refugee communities, engages the fields of narrative theories, psychology of religion, and sociology of religion.
-He approaches spiritual care from the position of an ethnic and racial minority by integrating proficiency in critical race theory, global migration, qualitative research methods, and Asian American studies.
-As a scholar-practitioner, he is committed to teaching out of his personal and academic expertise as an ordained minister in the Presbyterian Church (USA) and a chaplain in a way that contributes to the transformation of personal, communal, and public life.
+Dr. Eunil David Cho is Assistant Professor of Spiritual Care and Counseling at the Boston University School of Theology.
+He is a practical theologian whose research in pastoral theology and spiritual care engages the fields of narrative theory and therapy, psychology of religion, and sociology of religion.
+Approaching spiritual care from the perspective of an ethnic and racial minority, he integrates critical race theory, global migration studies, qualitative research methods, and Asian American theology and ministry into his scholarship.

 Claire E. Wolfteich